HPSU Feasibility Study Grant

 - Eligible Subsistence Rates: Overnight Rate - 24 hr period, max €200 per Day Day rate, < 24 hours €60.

 - Costs of hiring a specialist consultant to input into or undertake the proposed project.

-- Daily rates to be inclusive of travel and subsistence and all out-of-pocket expenses.
+- Daily rate to be inclusive of travel and subsistence and all out-of-pocket expenses.

-- Where more than one consultant is being used from the same firm the daily rates/limits apply to the firm.
+- Where more than one consultant is being used from the same firm the daily rate applies to the firm.

-- Where there is more than one consultancy firm involved on the project, the rates & limits apply to each firm separately.
+- Where there is more than one consultancy firm involved on the project, the daily rate applies to each firm separately.

 |Trade Fair Costs|